blinksh/blink/docs/advanced/unix-roundup.md

 ## Introduction

-Most users use Blink Shell to access remote machines, but many don't know that beneath our easy to use interface lies a robust set of command-line tools that would impress even the most proficient UNIX graybeard.
+Most users use Blink Shell to access remote machines, but many don't know that beneath our easy to use interface lies a robust set of command-line tools that would impress even the most proficient UNIX greybeard.

 Ever wanted to diagnose a network issue?
 Sure, there are applications with fancy GUIs for running network analysis, but any UNIX veteran knows that tools like `ping` and `dig` are quick and powerful.
 Want to search through and manipulate your files? `grep`, `awk` and `sed` have you covered.
 Transfer your command line wizardry to your phone or tablet with Blink Shell.